felipap/nudge/README.md

 # compass

-AI tools for productivity.
+Intelligent tools for productivity.

 ## todos

-A simple to-do app with native support for MCP.
+A simple to-do app with MCP support. 📝

+## nudge

+An AI that watches your computer and prevents distractions. 👉